Nizam Mamode: Early career

 In 1994 Mamode worked as a surgeon in Rwanda.
 There, he saw the effects of small arms and as result signed up to the Million Faces petition which called for stricter international controls on arms.
-(Note: The Million Faces Campaign was a petiton to collect one million faces of people around the world who supported the Control Arms Campaign.
+(Note: The Million Faces Campaign was a petition to collect one million faces of people around the world who supported the Control Arms Campaign.
 It was organised by Amnesty International, IANSA and Oxfam.)
-In 1998 he was deputy chairman of the BMA's committee for newly qualified doctors, whilst working as a specialist registrar in vascular surgery at the Glasgow Royal Infirmary.
-In 2000 he was chairman of its negotiating committee and the doctors' chief negotiator for a new contract for recently qualified physicians.
-In the same year he gained his MD from Glasgow, and received his FRCS.
+In 1998, he was working as a specialist registrar in vascular surgery at Glasgow Royal Infirmary.
+At that time he also served as deputy chair of the BMA’s committee for newly qualified doctors.
+In this role, he contributed to securing a pay agreement designed to reduce working hours and improve compensation for antisocial working patterns, resulting in pay rises for most newly qualified doctors.
+In 2000 he gained his MD from Glasgow, and received his FRCS.
 He moved to London in 2002.
 In March of that year he was appointed consultant in transplant surgery, and later that year was elected deputy chairman of the BMA's Central Consultants and Specialists Committee.
 In 2004 Mamode spent time in Minnesota, USA, learning to use the da Vinci Surgical System.

 Between 2008 and 2011 Mamode was chairman of the chapter of surgeons, at the British Transplantation Society.
 Other roles included being on the advisory board of the Confidential Reporting System in Surgery (CORESS), to promote safety in surgical practice.
 (Note: CORESS was established in 2005.)